 The original agreement expired May 31, 2018, however, a new agreement was effective July 1, 2018.
-The new agreement is effective for an initial one year term and may be renewed for up to two additional one year terms.
+The new agreement is effective for an initial one year term and will be automatically renewed for up to two additional one year terms.

-For the years ending June 30, 2018 and 2017, the Agency received approximately 72% and 67%, respectively, of its total revenue in the form of Medicaid reimbursements.
+For the years ended June 30, 2019 and 2018, the Agency received approximately 68% and 72%, respectively, of its total revenue in the form of Medicaid reimbursements.
 Being a State of New Hampshire designated Community Mental Health Center affords the Agency Medicaid provider status.
 Annual contracting with New Hampshire Department of Health and Human Services-Bureau of Behavioral Health provides a base allocation of state general funds are taken as grant funds which are drawn as related expenses are incurred.
 Medicaid is comprised of 50% Federal funds and 50% New Hampshire State matching funds.

-Note 11.
+Note 12.
 Lease commitments

 The Agency leases facilities and multiple copier agreements under various operating leases.
-Rent expense recorded under these arrangements was approximately \$157,000 and \$141,000 for the years ended June 30, 2018 and 2017; respectively.
+Rent expense recorded under these arrangements was approximately \$196,000 and \$204,000 for the years ended June 30, 2019 and 2018, respectively.

-The following details the future minimum lease payments on leases with an initial or remaining term of greater than one year as of June 30, 2018:
+The following details the future minimum lease payments on leases with an initial or remaining term of greater than one year as of June 30, 2019: